cruseakshay/Notes/PySpark study/Notes.md

 All of the common aggregation methods, like .min(), .max(), and .count() are GroupedData methods. eg. df.groupBy().min("col").show()
 This creates a GroupedData object (so you can use the .min() method), then finds the minimum value in col, and returns it as a DataFrame.

+### Grouping and Aggregating I

+Part of what makes aggregating so powerful is the addition of groups.
+PySpark has a whole class devoted to grouped data frames: pyspark.sql.GroupedData .